VB10/Nativer/README.md

 # Nativer

-Nativer have a cloud,mobile,native code , React JS , React Native ... all of mobile features.
+Nativer have a cloud & mobile worlds ,native code , React JS , React Native ... all of mobile features.

   - How to use firebase
   - Write Native Code